-The city was built on an island surrounded by three rivers, The Chao Phraya, the Pa Sak and the Lopburi river that served as a natural barrier against invaders.
+The city was built on an island surrounded by three rivers, The Chao Phraya, the Pa Sak, and the Lopburi river which served as a natural barrier against invaders.
 Ayutthaya was connected to the Gulf of Siam about 100 kilometers South by the Chao Phraya river.

 All of the ruins found in Ayutthaya today took about 150 years to complete in total.
 Many of the palaces were made of wood which did not withstand the fires that destroyed the capital which is why mainly stone temples remain.

-The distance between the places are so you can’t go around by yourself, you need to have a transportation between all ruins if you want to see them all.
+The distance between the places is so you can’t go around by yourself, you need to have transportation between all ruins if you want to see them all.

-Mostly visited by the locals where they offers flower to the Buddha.
+Mostly visited by the locals who offer flowers to the Buddha.
 Recommend to visit near to sunset time, and since human traffic is low, it’s easy to have the whole place to yourself

 Wat Maha That is a UNESCO world heritage site.
 The temple is famous for the Buddha’s head under the Bodhi tree